 Electric Pencil Sharpener

 With the never-ending pencil supply, you need a convenient way to sharpen.
-We have gone through many pencil sharpeners in our homeschool career, and have finally found one that lasts and that works.
-This one is electric, and can even plug into a USB port for convenience.
+This is a great one.
 It sharpens pencils evenly (you know how frustrating it is to have one-sided pencil lead??) and it’s simple enough for my youngest child to operate it on her own.
 This little thing saves my sanity.

 Touch Screen Wireless Laptop Computer

 I bought the HP Envy x360 last year and have loved it.
 Not only is it touch-screen, it also converts to tablet mode.
 Of course, the best part is that it’s wireless, so I can move it around the house to suit our needs.
 Sometimes my boys use it in the kitchen to do online lessons.
 Sometimes I plug it into the TV in the living room with an HDMI cable to watch lessons on the big screen.
 Sometimes I sit on the couch to blog.
-And I teach with it in the library every morning.
 It’s pretty much priceless for me.

 These are so common now, and I am thankful because I feel like the Jetsons.
 We can print from any device in the house, at anytime.
 My daughter prints her French lessons from her room upstairs.
 I print lapbooking pages from my comfy seat on the couch.
 My son will ask for a Lego coloring page and I can print from my iPhone.
 I have the HP Envy.
 I like the small, sleek look and the push-button screen for commands.
-Oh, and the Instant Ink program is priceless.
+Oh, and the Instant Ink program is PRICELESS.
+Absolutely priceless.
 I chose the $9.99 plan for 300 pages per month.
-When my total printed pages nears 300, HP automatically sends me new color and black ink cartridges in the mail.
+When my total printed pages nears 300, HP automatically sends me new (extra extra large) color and black ink cartridges in the mail.
 Since I print a LOT, this is a huge savings for us.
-(If you choose to join HP Instant Ink, be sure to click my referral link, and I’ll get a free month.
-And thanks. : )
+Seriously, I never run out of ink.
+If you print at home, you know what a pain that can be!
+(If you choose to join HP Instant Ink, be sure to click my referral link, you’ll get a free month and I’ll get a free month.
+And thanks!

 I first bought this laminator because it was on sale one day on Amazon.
 I didn’t realize it would become my new BFF.
 I have used this to make so many things in our homeschool reusable.
 I mean, with 5 kids, I’m going to want some of my supplies to last. : ) Just a few of those things are the hundreds chart for multiplication, homemade flash cards, chore/school charts and schedules (they make a great little wipe-off chart), and games (like this cool Periodic Table Battleship game).
-I also use the laminator at Christmas time for little gift tags, as well as making visual rewards when I teach English online.
+I also use the laminator at Christmas time for little gift tags.
 It’s one of the things I use on a VERY regular basis.
 The link below is the best deal ever.
 You get the laminator, a package of laminating sheets, AND the Amazon Dash button to click when you need a refill sent to you ASAP.

 Colored Ink Pens